Simon-Rey/Personal-Website/docs/index.md

 I mostly focused on participatory budgeting, a democratic tool used to allow citizens to vote on how to allocation public funds.
 I have also worked on other topics such as the fair allocation of indivisible items, or how to handle incomplete preferences.
-I developed several tools during my time as a researcher: I am the main developer and maintainer of [PrefLib.org](https://www.preflib.org/), the [PaBuTools](https://pypi.org/project/pabutools/), among others.
+I developed several tools during my time as a researcher: I was the main developer and maintainer of [PrefLib.org](https://www.preflib.org/), the [PaBuTools](https://pypi.org/project/pabutools/), among others.

 If you have no idea what social choice scientists do, the following video will offer you a glimpse